Last updated on

 And that’s a good thing.

-After analyzing 948,286 visitors to our Carrot customer websites over a three month period, a compelling fact revealed itself: the longer someone spends on your website, the higher chance that they’re going to convert.
+After analyzing 948,286 visitors to our Carrot member websites over a three month period, a compelling fact revealed itself: the longer someone spends on your website, the higher chance that they’re going to convert.

 The average session duration of converters was 6:39 and the average session duration of non-converters was only 1:25 — a whopping 471% difference.